 - “I’m so intrigued by the differences in understanding of treaties by Indigenous Peoples and the government.
 Up to this point, I had very little understanding about what a treaty actually was… Learning more about Indigenous philosophy – relationships to each other, extended family, community, nation, non-human beings like land, water, and animals – explains so much about the ways that Indigenous Peoples govern, and the issues that they may take with the way our world is being governed now.”

 - “By completing this Bundle it gave me a greater understanding of how being able to conduct research depends greatly on the relationship between the researcher and the group they wish to research.
 It gave me examples to understand some of the issues in the research from the past that has negatively affected the relationship that the academic community has created with the Indigenous one.”

-Carleton University’s Collaborative Indigenous Learning Bundles are a collaborative effort among the Centre for Indigenous Initiatives, the School of Indigenous and Canadian Studies, Quality Initiatives and Teaching and Learning Services.
+Kahente Horn-Miller, Naomi Bird, Renata Chiaradia, Allie Davidson, Mikayla Paton, Daphne Uras, and the great research assistants who have collaborated on this project.
+Carleton University’s Collaborative Indigenous Learning Bundles are a collaborative effort among The Centre for Indigenous Support and Community Engagement, the Institute of Interdisciplinary Studies, The Office of Quality Initiatives and Teaching and Learning Services.

-If you have questions or suggestions, please do not hesitate to share them with Allie Davidson.
+If you have questions or suggestions, please do not hesitate to share them with us.